MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/data-entities/dual-write-product.md

 Because the concept of a product is richer in Finance and Operations than in Customer Engagement, Finance and Operations is considered the master of the integration.
 In Customer Engagement, the product data from Finance and Operations is read-only.

-The richness of the supply chain management related fields to product data is also available in Common Data Service, and all the existing concepts that are used to define the product are also defined.
+The richness of the supply chain management related fields that hold product data is also available in Common Data Service, and all the existing concepts that are used to define the product are also defined.

 ## Templates